 Please do not attend any walk if you or any connected persons have been diagnosed with or show any Covid-19 symptons or are awaiting test results

 All walkers should consider carrying hand sanitiser, face covering, gloves, hand wipes and a first aid kit.
 Use hand sanitiser if you have to touch communal surfaces, e.g. gates & stiles

-Travel by public transport inc trains is now unrestricted in England & Wales, however, you must continue to wear a mask unless you are exempt.
+Travel by public transport inc trains should will only be unrestricted in England as from 17th May, however, you must continue to wear a mask unless you are exempt.